Pareto Chart In Excel – Step-by-Step Tutorials

 “A good business strategy is an operational execution driven by a Pareto Analysis”

-Pareto Chart In Excel – VIDEO Tutorial with 2 Simple Steps
+- 1 Pareto Chart In Excel – Step-by-Step Tutorials

-Pareto Chart In Excel – Step by Step Tutorial
+- 3 Pareto Chart In Excel – Overview

-- Pareto Chart in Excel 2013 – Excel Tutorial
+- 4 Pareto Chart In Excel – Tutorial Conclusion

 That’s it!
 Congratulations!

-Additionally, you can customize your Excel Pareto Chart your own way.
-There are 2 ways to customize your Pareto Chart in Excel: chart design menu in the ribbon + right-click menus in the chart
+There are two ways to customize your Pareto Chart in Excel: via the chart design menu in the ribbon or the right-click menus when the cursor is in the chart

 1 – In the ribbon, several design options are available under the Chart Design menu:

 2 – In the Pareto Chart, the menus you get by right-clicking provide you as well with different design options: